 Cardinal Flower A Delightful Dish For Hummingbirds

-Lobelia cardinalis, better known as the cardinal flower is an American wildflower that blooms from Southeast Canada through the United States and down to northern Columbia.
-It is shaped like a spike with dark green leaves that contains bright red tube-like flowers.
-Cardinal flower can grow up to 4 ft.
+Lobelia cardinalis, better known as the cardinal flower, is an American wildflower from Southeast Canada through the United States and down to northern Columbia.
+It is shaped like a spike with dark green leaves that contain bright red tube-like flowers.
+Cardinal flowers can grow up to 4 ft.
 Tall.
 The leaves have jagged edges that can be up to 8 inches long.
 The cardinal flower likes to be grown in moist, fertile soil.
 It also prefers part shade.
 The plant is hardy from USDA zones 2-9.
 It may not be reliably hardy in zone 2, however.

-The ruby-throated hummingbird loves the nectar of the cardinal flower and is one of the primary pollinators of the plant.
-The cardinal flower is believed to have been introduced to Europe around 1620 and is supposed to have gotten its name from the red color of the vestments of Roman Catholic Cardinals.
+The ruby-throated hummingbird loves the nectar of the cardinal flower and is one of the plant's primary pollinators.
+The Cardinal flower is believed to have been introduced to Europe around 1620.
+It is supposed to have gotten its name from the red color of the vestments of Roman Catholic Cardinals.

 Traditional Uses for the Cardinal Flower